ahdis/chmed/pages/_includes/index.md

 # CHMED20AF

 <mark>Disclaimer 31.03.2020: This is the current version (0.3.0) for FHIR Release 4.
 Please contact info@emediplan.ch if you start implementing.
-There will be also a convertor made availabe from CHMED16A to CHMED20AF.</mark>
+There will be also a convertor from CHMED16A to CHMED20AF made availabe.</mark>

 [FHIR](http://www.hl7.org/fhir) is a standard in development from [HL7](http://www.hl7.org/).
 FHIR consists of a RESTFul API and a set of interoperability Ressources.